hl7au/au-fhir-base/input/intro-notes/StructureDefinition-closing-the-gap-registration-intro.md

 ### Usage Notes

+**Profile specific implementation guidance:**
-Set to 'true' if eligible for CTG co-payment.
+- Set to "true" if a patient is eligible for CTG co-payment.